BPW Canada (officially known as the CFBPWC in 1930) was established in 1930, although some Canadian clubs existed provincially prior to that date.

 BPW Canada was incorporated on June 7, 1930 under the name "The Canadian Federation of Business and Professional Women's Clubs."
 On October 20, 2010, granted by Industry Canada, BPW Canada's corporation’s name changed to: “The Canadian Federation of Business and Professional Women/La Fédération Canadienne des Femmes de Carrières, Commerciales et Professionnelles"

-Below is a photo from BPW Canada's 5th Biennial Convention held in Calgary, Alberta in 1935.
+Below is a photo from BPW Canada's 5th National Convention (first Biennial) held in Calgary, Alberta in 1935.

 BPW Canada was a founding member of the International Federation of Business and Professional Women, also established in 1930 which has held Consultative status at the United Nations (ECOSOC) since 1947.
 Our International history can be viewed here.

 Click here to view the BPW Canada General Timeline including Past Presidents, locations of Conventions and Congress.

 History of Women's Rights: Dr. Dorothy Williams, BPW Montreal, has graciously assembled a PowerPoint presentation featuring the History of Women’s Rights starting in 1608 up until 2011.
 You may find this to be an enlightening glimpse into the past.